 East County AWP Program

-AWP stands for advanced water purification — a treatment process to turn recycled water into drinking water.
-The East County AWP is a partnership between Helix Water District, Padre Dam Municipal Water District, the City of El Cajon and the County of San Diego to produce a sustainable water supply for east county.
+AWP stands for advanced water purification.
+It’s a treatment process to turn recycled water into drinking water.
+The East County AWP is a partnership between several groups – Helix Water District, Padre Dam Municipal Water District, the City of El Cajon and the County of San Diego are producing a sustainable water supply for East County.

 Video Transcript: The Clear Solution